 Pastel Clothes in Indie Aesthetics: Aesthetic Pastels in Cottagecore, Kawaii and Pastel Goth Aesthetics

-When you think of pastel colours, the first things that probably come to mind could be cupcakes or baby showers.
+When you think of pastel colors, the first things that probably come to mind could be cupcakes or baby showers.
 But there’s so much more than this!

-As Canva explains, pastels are a type of colour that has been created by mixing white into the original colour.
+As Canva explains, pastels are a type of color that has been created by mixing white into the original color.

 The more white you add, the paler the result becomes, and to call that blue a pastel blue as opposed to simply light blue requires a lot of white.
 A pastel blue will be really pale and washed-out compared to its original form.

-These soft colours look kind of like coloured chalk, which means we will tend associate with all things baby and childhood.
-This makes pastel colours the mainstay in aesthetics that obsess over cuteness, like kawaii or some of weirdcore.
+These soft colors look kind of like colored chalk, which means we will tend associate with all things baby and childhood.
+This makes pastel colors the mainstay in aesthetics that obsess over cuteness, like kawaii or some of weirdcore.

 Etsy: Y2kcutegems, Harajuku Rainbow sweatshirt

 But because of the fairy-like vibe, pastel can be used to add an ethereal, delicate feel that is also perfect for feminine aesthetics like cottagecore.